nus-cs2103-AY2324S2/ip/README.md

 - [x] Save/Store List
 - [ ] Sort Task (maybe)

-This is the greeting message which constructs the first message you should see when you run the file but sadly some characters might be lost in transmission :"
+This is the `greetingString()` message which constructs the first message you should see when you run the file but sadly some characters might be lost in transmission :"
 ```
 private  String greetingString() {
         String msg = "";